 Greystone is in the heart of the mountains, with easy access to surrounding cities.
 Hendersonville, NC is 15 minutes away and has pretty much everything you will need from town: banks, food, restaurants, ice cream shops, etc. Asheville, NC and Greenville, SC are about 45 minutes away; they have great walkable downtowns, tons of restaurants, and awesome art and music scenes.

 The more, the merrier!
 You are not required to work all four sessions of the summer, but we do encourage choosing more than one session.
+If you are applying to be a Kitchen Counselor, you must work all four sessions as well as attend a training week prior to the start of Junior Camp.

 All of our first-year staff work in the dish room.
 It is hard work but goes by very quickly!
 The dish room is the place to be for fun work in a fast-pace environment.
 When you have completed your time in the dish room, you will be moved to either Prep, Cook, or Bakery.